The deep brachial artery or profunda brachii artery is a large branch of the brachial artery, located in the arm.

 - main branches: middle collateral and radial collateral arteries

-The deep brachial artery courses through the radial groove close to the radial nerve, first between the long and medial heads and then deep to the lateral head in the spiral groove before it divides into its terminating branches 1,2.
+The deep brachial artery courses through the radial groove close to the radial nerve, first between the long and medial heads of the triceps brachii, then deep to the lateral head in the spiral groove, before dividing into its terminal branches 1,2.

 The origin of the deep brachial artery may vary.
 It may arise at the same origin of the posterior circumflex humeral artery (separately), or from the axillary artery, either proximal to the lattismus dorsi tendon or at the distal aspect of the artery 1.

 - 1. Susan Standring.
 Gray's Anatomy.
 ISBN: 9780702052309

 - 2. Chummy S. Sinnatamby.
 Last's Anatomy.
 ISBN: 9780702033957